-Alain Destexhe had a hard time presenting the information in our terms.
+Alain Destexhe [MSF International Secretary-General] had a hard time presenting the information in our terms.
 He said that MSF was withdrawing from the camps.
 He did not put it in terms of the beginning of a withdrawal process.
-That quickly created a huge tension with MSF Belgium, who wanted to call the New York Times to say that Alain Destexhe did not represent MSF.
+That quickly created a huge tension with MSF Belgium, who wanted to call The New York Times to say that Alain Destexhe did not represent MSF.
 We had to deal with it in a slightly technically manner - as 'damage control' - which was absolutely not what we wanted to do.
 Indeed, we weren't even able to get a little distance to be able to take a position...
 Everyone was so polarised.

-Joëlle Tanguy, MSF USA Executive Director (in French).
+Joëlle Tanguy, MSF USA, Executive Director (in French).

-During a regional meeting on 3 and 4 March 1995, the various sections' coordinators in the Great Lakes reviewed the humanitarian issues and the future of MSF programs in the camps.
+During a regional meeting on 3 and 4 March 1995, the various sections' coordinators in the Great Lakes reviewed the humanitarian issues in the camps and the future of MSF programs.

-Minutes of the regional MSF inter-section meeting in Kigali, 3 and 4 March 1995, written by the MSF France coordinator in Rwanda.
+'Minutes of the Regional MSF Inter-Section Meeting in Kigali, 3 and 4 March 1995,' MSF France Coordinator in Rwanda